Standard Contractual Clauses (SCCs) Explained (2026)

 UK-US Data Bridge

-For transfers specifically to the United States, the UK established the UK Extension to the Data Privacy Framework (UK-US Data Bridge) in October 2023, providing an adequacy-based route parallel to the EU DPF.
+For transfers specifically to the United States, the UK established the UK-US Data Bridge in October 2023, providing an adequacy-based route parallel to the EU-US DPF.
+The UK's adequacy decisions for EEA-to-UK transfers were renewed by the European Commission on December 19, 2025, valid until December 27, 2031.

 Organizations frequently encounter practical difficulties when implementing SCCs.
 Understanding these challenges helps avoid compliance gaps.